-Master's students enrolled in 9 credits per term are considered to be enrolled at full-time status, and in fewer than 9 credits are considered to be part-time status.
+Master's and post-bachelor's certificate students enrolled in 9 credits per term are considered to be enrolled at full-time status, and in fewer than 9 credits are considered to be part-time status.
 Bachelor's students enrolled in 13.5 credits and ESOL students enrolled in 18 credits per term are considered to be enrolled at full-time status; enrollment in fewer credits is considered part-time status.